Saint Cyprien - Pyrenees Orientales, Pyrenees-Orientales: tourism & sightseeing

 Alternatively set off away from the beach and explore the lovely mountain scenery that sits just behind the Mediterranean coastline around Pic de Canigou and along the Tech valley as far as the historic centre of Céret, and spend an evening in a seafront restaurant at Collioure.
 You can also visit other Languedoc beaches and resorts.

-Map of Saint Cyprien - Pyrenees Orientales and places to visit
+Map of Saint Cyprien - Pyrenees Orientales and places nearby